 IFRS 13 establishes a single source of guidance under IFRS for all fair value measurements.
 IFRS 13 does not change when an entity is required to use fair value, but rather provides guidance on how to measure fair value under IFRS when fair value is required or permitted.
-This standard becomes effective for annual periods beginning on or after 1 January 2013
+The Sub-Fund is currently assessing the impact that this standard will have on the financial position and performance, but based on the preliminary analyses, no material impact is expected.
+This standard becomes effective for annual periods beginning on or after 1 January 2013.